Lab of Vegetation Ecology, focusing on tropical grassy ecosystems and fire ecology

 ALESSANDRA FIDELIS

 I studied biology at the Universidade de São Paulo and did my Master’s and PhD Thesis at the Technische Universität München (Germany).
 I am interested about fire, grassland and savanna ecology, as well as ecosystem and community ecology.
 I try hard to show people how amazing open ecosystems are, especially tropical savannas and grasslands and that we should avoid planting trees where they do not belong.
-I spend also a lot of time trying to convince people that fire is a natural disturbance in several ecosystems.
+I also spend a lot of time trying to convince people that fire is a natural disturbance in several ecosystems.
 Traveling, photography and discovering new places are my favorite things.
 I am also a fan of José Saramago, Guimarães Rosa, Mia Couto and Gabriel García Marquez's books and thus, discovering nice places to have coffee and read a book is something I love doing.

 ALINE BERTOLOSI BOMBO